Killing of Minneapolis police officer stuns a department that's been struggling to fill its ranks

 “I am angry and deeply hurt by such a senseless and violent attack on Minneapolis’ Finest,” O’Hara told officers Friday, according to a statement released by the department.

-The confrontation did not come as a total shock to neighbor Reuben Molina — who heard the initial shots at his apartment upstairs and witnessed the shootout with police a few minutes later — because of all the crime in the area combined with a sparse police presence and quick releases of suspects.
+The confrontation did not come as a total shock to Reuben Molina — who heard the initial shots at his apartment upstairs and witnessed the shootout with police a few minutes later.
+Molina and other nearby residents said they believe crime is a problem in their neighborhood, and police presence feels sparse.

 “Honestly, I’m surprised it hasn’t happened sooner,” Molina said.